Introduction

 Assess your priorities

 The assessment phase aims to help you identify your data readiness goals.
-The framework guides you through the data readiness competencies in humanitarian response and programs alongside a maturity matrix.
+The Data Readiness Framework guides you through the data readiness competencies in humanitarian response and programs alongside a maturity matrix.
 Using this resource, you can identify where your team falls in terms of data readiness and learn what it means to increase your capacity in those domains.

-There is no "right" way to identify your teams' priorities.
+There is no “right” way to identify your teams’ priorities.
 There are many considerations, including broader strategic initiatives, project needs, time limitations, and funding opportunities.
-This section outlines the main steps to help you be successful in this journey.
-Read the descriptions and tips below as you work through this phase.
+Here are some suggestions of ways to review the Data Readiness Framework with your team and discuss your current strengths and gaps.

 Plan your learning experience